 - Ease of set-up.

-VeChain Thor Wallet (Mobile Wallet)
+2. VeChain Wallet (Mobile Wallet)

-Once downloaded the wallet is easy to setup and log in, and it features secure 2-factor authentication.
+Once downloaded, the wallet is easy to set up and log in, and it features secure 2-factor authentication.

-- Send and receive – This is the basic function of cryptocurrency wallets, and the VeChain Thor wallet comes with send and receive operations for both VET and VTHO tokens.
+- Send and receive – This is the basic function of cryptocurrency wallets, and the VeChain wallet comes with send and receive operations for both VET and VTHO tokens.
 The interface is simple to use and intuitive.

-- Token swap – The wallet comes with a built-in function to swap VEN tokens for VET tokens, which was extremely useful and user friendly for those who held VEN tokens when the switch to the mainnet and VET tokens was made.
+- Token swap – The wallet comes with a built-in function to swap VEN tokens for VET tokens, which was extremely useful and user-friendly for those who held VEN tokens when the switch to the mainnet and VET tokens was made.

 - Bind your X node – This is the process of migrating your X node to the mainnet to begin earning VTHO.

-- Claim VTHO rewards – The Thor wallet can be used to claim VTHO rewards.
+- Claim VTHO rewards – The wallet can be used to claim VTHO rewards.
 These are received in a number of ways, including simply holding VET tokens and by owning an X node.

 - Observe address – This is a neat function that allows you to view transactions held outside your mobile wallet.
-This can be useful when holding funds in a separate wallet such as a ledger Nano S. You can see all the transactions activity but your view is effectively read only so if your mobile wallet is compromised all your private key are still safe in your hardware wallet.
+This can be useful when holding funds in a separate wallet such as a ledger Nano S. You can see all the transaction activity but your view is effectively read only so if your mobile wallet is compromised all your private keys are still safe in your hardware wallet.

-VeChain Thor Sync (Desktop Wallet)
+3. VeChain VeWorld (Desktop Wallet)